Open-EO/openeo-web-editor/README.md

 1. Install [Node.js](https://nodejs.org/)
 2. Clone or download this repository.
 3. Open a command line window and go to the directory which contains the cloned/downloaded web editor files.
-4. Configure the web editor by editing `config.js`  to suit your needs.
+4. Configure the web editor by editing `config.js` and `vue.config.js` to suit your needs.
 6. Install the dependencies by executing `npm install` on the command line
 7.
     * Development: Run the development server by executing `npm start`.